SpektraSystems/Microsoft-Cloud-Workshop/business-continuity-and-disaster-recovery/README.md

 # Notes to Instructors / Proctors
 * User need to perform only creation of Resource Groups task in Before Hands on Lab
-* LABVM is deployed in **ODL_bcdr-XXXXX-01** Resource Group and configured with all the requirements such as SQL Server 2017, SQL Server Management Studio and Student Files are already downloaded into the VM in C:\HOL.
+* LABVM is already deployed in **ODL_bcdr-XXXXX-01** Resource Group and configured with all the requirements such as SQL Server 2017, SQL Server Management Studio and Student Files are already downloaded into the VM in C:\HOL.

 # Help and Support